 Tulsi has been used in Ayurveda and Siddha practices for thousands of years to cure many problems as it has diverse healing properties.
 Medicines are made from all parts of the plants like stems, leaves, and seeds.
 The medical properties of plants naturally cure the problem if used regularly.
 Researchers have proved that it is beneficial for our health in various ways.

 A healthy person must chew 10 to 12 leaves twice a day to get rid of stress.
 You can also swallow the leaves directly for curing acne and pimples.
-It strengthens the stomach and affects kidney in good ways.
-People having the stone in kidney must-take Tulsi leaves in form of juice with honey regularly for 6 months as it easily removes stones via the urinary tract.
+It strengthens the stomach and affects the kidney in good ways.
+People having the stone in the kidney must-take Tulsi leaves in the form of juice with honey regularly for 6 months as it easily removes stones via the urinary tract.
 Tulsi works as a great appetizer by helping in the secretion of digestive enzymes.
 Many studies have proved that these leaves reduce plaque if consumed twice daily.
 It can also be used by rinsing it into clove and tea tree oil for better results.
-Diabetes can also be cured by Tulsi root powder by keeping it overnight in water and then taking it early morning.
+Diabetes can also be cured by Tulsi root powder by keeping it overnight in water and then taking it early in the morning.
 But if you are taking medicines for diabetes then you should avoid consuming Tulsi as it may enhance the effects and sugar level may fall too low.
 It also purifies the blood and avoids many problems.
 It helps in fighting with common cold and fever due to cold by just eating leaves raw or by making its paste.
 Tulsi for cough is also an instant relief home remedy.
-Tulsi benefits for cough by applying Tulsi paste extract on your chest directly.
+Tulsi benefits coughing by applying Tulsi paste extract on your chest directly.
 You can also consume Tulsi with ginger juice extract for instant relief.
 Torex syrup is one of the best herbal syrups available in the market.
-The syrup also comes in the form of tablets and capsules that has all the nutritional values of Tulsi leaves.
-It comes in packing of 60ml and 100ml bottle with affordable prices with impeccable quality.
+The syrup also comes in the form of tablets and capsules that have all the nutritional values of Tulsi leaves.
+It comes in packing of 60ml and 100ml bottles with affordable prices with impeccable quality.
 The company commits to offer the best always.
-Continues innovations and researches go on time to time.
+Continues innovations and researches go on from time to time.
 They aim to improve the quality of life.
 It is just not to be consumed only while bronchial asthma attacks or heart failure and chronic lung disease.
-Be sure to follow the instruction written on the bottle as everything is good to some extent only.
-Overdosage can lead to drowsiness and headache.
+Be sure to follow the instructions written on the bottle as everything is good to some extent only.
+Overdose can lead to drowsiness and headache.
 Natural products are not always safe as it fully depends on the dosage you take.
 If you are confused about something, then consult your pharmacist or healthcare professional before using it.
 Holy basil might slow down blood clotting.
 Tulsi seed oil can be beneficial for cancer patients.
 It shows slow results but can improve your life rate.
 If Tulsi oil is taken with pentobarbital then it can cause drowsiness.
 Similarly, Tulsi has the solution for many more problems like skin disorders, heals a sore throat, headache, heart diseases, viral hepatitis, malaria, tuberculosis, ringworms, insomnia, earache, influenza, gingivitis, upset stomach, fever, mercury poisoning and treats insect or snake bites.

 Nothing is perfect in this world.
 Each and everything has its pros and cons equally.
 Here are some side effects and safety precautions mentioned you should look for before using Tulsi: